START-Hack/SIX_STARTHACK23/README.md

 *Expected Outcome*, a Front-end/UI that displays content delivered by our API using modern techonologies.
 Ideally a working prototype is expected but a mock up is also acceptable.

-# Price
+# Prize
 The winning team will get a 200 CHF voucher per person.
+CEO pitch
-CEO pitch A visit to the Zurich Finanz Museum
+A visit to the Zurich Finanz Museum

 # Assessment criteria
 Creativity Ability for non-financial users to interact with the prototype Design